Text: Peter Johansson

 A typical workday for this horse in Uberaba.

-Green fields east of Uberaba.
+Beautiful green fields east of Uberaba.

-Our bus took a well deserved break.
+Our bus has taken a well-deserved break.

 Sunset in Luz.